 A moment of silence—as the dust danced in the shaft of sunlight, the woman standing with pride at the window, and my friends, quietly awe-struck and slightly terrified, holding each other in front of the framed canvas.

 “CAR-A-VAG-GIO!” the woman exclaimed, breaking the silence.
 She stressed his name with such confidence, with such pride, proving that there was no more important painting by the Italian master than this one.
-The only thing that was missing was the “sting” of an organ chord as she opened the drape and the three descending notes, “duh-duh-duh,” after she said his name.
+The only thing that was missing was an organ chord “sting” as she opened the drape, followed by three descending notes, “duh-duh-duh,” after she said his name.

 And as quickly as she had thrown the drape open, she yanked it closed, cutting off the light as they looked upon the image of Judith Beheading Holofernes.
 The guide clicked her way out of the room, rushing them just as quickly out as she had in.